FoofooTheGuy/VidInjector9000/README.md

 **Q: How is this different from all the other injectors?**

 A: This is simple and gives you much control over your injections.

-**Q: Why does it keep throwing errors at my compatible files?**

-A: Make sure that there are no spaces (or any other weird characters) in your file paths, apparently computers don't like those...

 **Q: Why is there an entire tool for basically just generating a random number?**